 Vibhu remained a brahmacari and never married throughout his life.
 From him, eighty-eight thousand other saintly persons took lessons on self-control, austerity and similar behavior.

 Satyasena came as Uttama Manu, the son of King Priyavrata (प्रियव्रत ).
 Among the sons of this Manu were Pavana (पवन), Srnjaya (सृंजय) and Yajnahotra (यज्ञहोत्र).
 During the reign of the third Manu, Pramada and other sons of Vasistha became the seven sages.
 The Satyas, Vedasrutas and Bhadras became demigods, and Satyajit was selected to be Indra, the King of heaven.

-In this manvantara, the Supreme Personality of Godhead appeared from the womb of Sunrta, who was the wife of Dharma, the demigod in charge of religion.
-The Lord was celebrated as Satyasena, and He appeared with other demigods, known as the Satyavratas.
+In this manvantara, the Supreme Personality of Godhead appeared from the womb of Sunrta, who was the wife of Dharma as Satyasena.
+He appeared with other demigods, known as the Satyavratas.